Omnigraph

 Full-text Search

-Keyword search, fuzzy matching, phrase search, and BM25 relevance ranking.
+Keyword search, fuzzy matching, text matching, and BM25 relevance ranking.

 Full-text search lets you find nodes by the words in their string properties.
-Omnigraph provides four text search expressions: search() for keyword matching, fuzzy() for typo-tolerant matching, match_text() for exact phrase matching, and bm25() for relevance ranking.
+Omnigraph provides four text search expressions: search() for keyword matching, fuzzy() for typo-tolerant matching, match_text() for a dedicated text-match call site, and bm25() for relevance ranking.

 Schema setup